arctouch/web-tests-factory/README.md

 # Tests Factory

-The project Tests Factory has a goal of inserting a new default unit test implementation to existing projects.
-The result of the script execution will be a folder with a default test on your project, it will help facilitate the creation of new tests.

-Hope you like it!
+This project aims to insert a new folder with a default test on existing projects that aren't using unit tests yet.

 ## How to use this project
 1. Download the file `testsFactory.sh`